 We have no problem thinking of outdoor activities during the warm months, but somehow, once the cold season hits, we tend to forget we even have an outdoor area.
-Making the best use of your yard and garden year round, though, is not only good for you physically, but mentally and emotionally.
-Which one of these 7 tips can you work on this week?
+Making the best use of your yard and garden year-round, though, is not only good for you physically, but mentally and emotionally.
+Here are some ways you can enjoy your outdoor winter spaces.

-- Fire up the fire pit.
 Whether you have a permanent or movable fire pit, winter is the perfect time to fire it up.
-Think of s’mores, hot dogs, ghost stories, and sing-a-longs — all around a cozy fire with family and friends.
+Think of s’mores, hot dogs, ghost stories, and sing-a-longs — all-around a cozy fire with family and friends.
 We have a fire pit just off of our back patio, surrounded by my herb garden.
 We have large flat-topped boulders for seating, and it’s everyone’s favorite place no matter the temperature.

-- Warm up your patio.
 No fire pit?
 No problem!
 Run over to your local home improvement store and get a large outdoor heater.
-The amount of heat that they emit is fairly impressive, and will make your outdoor dining and winter happy hours toasty.
+The amount of heat that they emit is fairly impressive and will make your outdoor dining and winter happy hours toasty.

-- Haul out the camera.
-Whether it’s a fancy Nikon, a simple point-and-shoot, or your smart phone camera, head outside and start snapping.
+Whether it’s a fancy Nikon, a simple point-and-shoot, or your smartphone camera, head outside and start snapping.
 Wildlife, garden leaves, holiday flowers, falling snow, winter light…all make for stunning images.
 Plus, you can take your best ones, print them out, and frame them as holiday gifts or as seasonal artwork on your own wall.